Silver-IT/tailwind-examples/readme.md

 ## If you're not using Laravel

 Check out the [Tailwind CSS Docs](https://tailwindcss.com/) on how to get setup in your environment.

-Here are the relevant files:

-- [HTML Markup](https://github.com/drehimself/tailwind-examples/tree/master/resources/views) - These are purely HTML.
-They DO NOT have any PHP syntax in them.
-- [CSS](https://github.com/drehimself/tailwind-examples/tree/master/resources/assets/css) - The CSS that Tailwind CSS will compile.
-- [tailwind.js](https://github.com/drehimself/tailwind-examples/blob/master/tailwind.js) - The Tailwind config file.